Omii1908/Aakar/README.md

-<h1 align="center">🔱 Manthan - The Repository of Fundamental Knowledge 🔱</h1>
+<h1 align="center">🧱 Aakar - The Foundation of Computer Science 🧱</h1>

 <p align="center">
-  <em>“Manthan” (मन्थन) – Sanskrit for <strong>churning</strong> – symbolizes deep reflection, knowledge extraction, and relentless effort towards wisdom.</em>
+  <em>“Aakar” (आकार) – Sanskrit for <strong>structure or form</strong> – represents the essential building blocks of knowledge, clarity in thought, and the solid base upon which innovation stands.</em>
 </p>

 <p align="center">
-  <b>This repository represents my foundation in core Computer Science concepts through well-structured code, mini-projects, and learning modules.</b>
+  <b>This repository is a curated collection of my core Computer Science learning, featuring cleanly written code, conceptual modules, and hands-on mini-projects.</b>
 </p>

 ---